Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 • The urge to hunt: In the case of some dogs, like Jack Russell Terriers, digging comes from their long history as hunters who looked for small prey, like rodents that live underground.

-How to Keep Dogs from Digging
+How to Keep Dogs From Digging

 If your dog is digging for any reason and you feel it’s time to act, there are a few ways to curtail that behavior.